-Dr. Ammar A. Malik is Director of Research at Evidence for Policy Design (EPoD), a research initiative in the Center for International Development at Harvard University, where he leads research-policy collaborations by deploying evidence-based insights and training to improve public policies and leadership.
+Dr. Ammar A. Malik is a Senior Research Fellow at the Harvard Kennedy School.
+Until September 2020, he was Director of Research at Evidence for Policy Design (EPoD), a research initiative in the Center for International Development at Harvard University, where he led research-policy collaborations by deploying evidence-based insights and training to improve public policies and leadership.

 His research covers several themes within urban economic development: spatial structures of cities, transport infrastructure investments, labor markets, public service delivery, forced displacement, and gender.
 Dr. Malik's broader research agenda seeks to understand how the form and function of cities, particularly the physical mobility of its residents, shapes economic outcomes at the individual and regional levels.
 His papers have appeared in leading academic journals, including Environmental Modelling and Software, Science and Public Policy, Journal of Transport Geography and the Journal of Artificial Societies and Social Simulation.

 He has won over a dozen competitive research grants totaling over $2.8 million from leading institutions such as the World Bank, Hewlett Foundation, Canada's IDRC, UK's DFID, US Department of State, US Agency for International Development, Germany's GIZ and the International Growth Centre.
 His paper exploring the gendered impacts of environmental degradation on urban women in India, Pakistan and Bangladesh won the 2019 Best Paper Award for Comparative Public Policy by the Association of Public Policy and Management (APPAM).
 His research on the impact of gender based violence in urban public transit won the World Bank and Sexual Violence Research Initiative's 2017 Development Marketplace Innovation Award.